tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payouts-API.md

 {{% /alert %}}

 ### API Call
-To create a Payout request, use the following URL:
+To cancel a Payout request, use the following URL:

 ```JAVA
 DELETE